-Over the years Curling continued to be a large part of the community and once again a new building was needed.
-Construction began in its new location in 1988 and was completed the following year.
+Over the years, Curling continued to be a large part of the community and once again a new building was needed.
+Construction began at its new location in 1988 and was completed the following year.
 It included a space for the Delburne Pottery Club which still remains today.

 This facility is still going strong and along with fellowship provides recreation, exercise and competition for all ages.
 It has four leagues; Ladies, Seniors, Open, and Super.
 The Junior team, which curls with the Ladies league won Bronze at the Provincial High School Bonspiel this year!